I. Scanning & Copying Services

 - In granting permission to publish, the University does not surrender its own right thereafter to publish any of the materials from its collections, nor does it grant permission for more than one-time use.

 - When citing documents, researchers should credit Special Collections and University Archives as the custodian of the collection.
-The following is a citation is suggested: “Name of collection, box and folder number (if applicable), Special Collections and University Archives, Stony Brook University Libraries.”
+The following citation is suggested: “Name of collection, box and folder number (if applicable), Special Collections and University Archives, Stony Brook University Libraries.”